New Playwrights Awards - How to Apply

 - You are based in Scotland

-We believe diversity is essential to a thriving cultural sector and we aim to work actively with writers from a range of different backgrounds.
+We believe diversity is essential to a thriving cultural sector and aim to work actively with writers from a range of different backgrounds.

-As they are currently under-represented, we strive to increase applications and representation within our programmes from playwrights:
+As they are currently underrepresented, we strive to increase applications and representation within our Programmes from playwrights:

-- based outside the central belt of Scotland
+- Based outside the central belt of Scotland

-- from Black, Asian or Minority Ethnic backgrounds
+- From Black, Asian or Minority Ethnic backgrounds

 - The originality and potential of your idea and your voice

-- Your ability to receive feedback on your work, act on this feedback, and work independently on a project for a year
+- Your ability to receive feedback on your work, act on this feedback, and work independently on a project

 How do I apply?

-Contact details (including name, address and mobile number)
+- Contact details (including name, address and mobile number)

-Synopses for each play (approximately 50 words)
+- Synopses for each play (50 words)

-A CV detailing your writing experience to date
+- A CV detailing your writing experience to date

-Whether you would like to write in English, Gaelic or Scots
+- Whether you would like to write in English, Gaelic or Scots

 You will receive an email confirming the submission of your application.

-Applicants will be informed of the outcome of their submission no later than Wednesday 28 November 2018.
+Applicants will be informed of the outcome of their submission no later than Wednesday 20 November 2019.